 Day 10

 Catch a coach bus from Palenque to Mérida, the capital of Yucatán and the largest city on the Yucatán Peninsula.
-For your safety, opt for a well-known coach bus company and plan your trip for daytime travel.
-Once you arrive in Mérida after the long journey, check into your hotel and enjoy dinner at one of the lovely restaurants in the City Center.
+Once you arrive in Mérida after the long journey, settle down into your hotel and enjoy dinner at one of the nice restaurants in the City Center.
+Travel Tip: To be safe, choose a well-known coach bus provider and schedule your travel during the day.

 Best areas to stay in Mérida: The best location to book your stay in Mérida as a first time visitor is the City Center.
 Alternatively the area near Paseo de Montejo is also a nice location to stay in Mérida.